brandonscholet/HashKitty/README.md

 # HashcatHerder

+Do you want to crack some files with out dealing with installing hashcat and drivers and then needing the paths for everything and all the arguments?

+Have you never done password cracking and want to take a whack at it on easy mode?

-A wrapper to setup, install drivers, and run hashcat with ease.
+HashcatHerder is a python wrapper to setup, install drivers, and run hashcat with ease.

 It will with good defaults, but allow you you change what you neede without a bunch of path issues.